-Each telemetry frame consists of the following elements:
+Each telemetry frame (32 bytes) consists of the following elements:

-Callsign, frame_number, time, latitude, longitude, altitude, satellites, supply_voltage, temperature, pressure, humidity, fieldstring, checksum
+Callsign, frame_number, time, latitude, longitude, altitude, speed, satellites, CPU_temp, CPU_voltage, then four null fields, checksum.

 If the "Upload to Sondehub" box is ticked, it will automatically send the received packet to the Sondehub Amateur site, along with your received Signal-to-Noise Ratio and frequency (if you've entered your Radio Dial Freq, in the panel).
 Please don't enable this feature whilst we're testing on the ground (instead you could Enable Logging in the "Other" tab and save a local .CSV file).